 And a few more metrics of significant value for your business.

 Lifetime Value (LTV)

 Lifetime Value indicates a total profit a client can bring over the course of your relationship.
-This is one of the most important indicators.
-It helps predicting the company’s profits and determining how much you can spend to attract a customer so it still pays off.
+That is one of the most critical indicators.
+It helps in predicting the company’s profits and determining how much you can spend to attract a customer, so it still pays off.

 Knowing LTV allows you to adjust your marketing strategy, redistribute budget to attract new customers, retain existing ones, identify and focus on the most valuable customers, etc.

 There are a couple of formulas to calculate LTV: